braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/user_permissions.md

 ## Permission sets

 {% alert note %}
-Permission sets will be in early access on July 19, 2023.
+Permission sets are currently in early access.
 Contact your account manager if you’re interested in participating in the early access.
 {% endalert %}

 In the **Permission Sets** tab, you can create, edit, and delete custom permission assignments for your Braze dashboard users.
 Permission sets can be assigned by selecting an existing user or creating a new one on the **Company Users** page, and then choosing the appropriate permission set under **Workspace Level Permissions**.